 The Fund is managed by First Manhattan Co.
-LLC (the "Adviser") and uses Vident Advisory, LLC as its trading sub-adviser (the "Trading Sub-Adviser").
+LLC (the "Adviser") and uses Vident Advisory, LLC dba Vident Asset Management as its trading sub-adviser (the "Trading Sub-Adviser").
 The Board may start other series and offer shares of a new fund under the Trust at any time.